Medically Reviewed by Christine Mikstas, RD, LD on August 30, 2021

 Choose roasted or baked foods and light sauces that feature vegetables instead of butter or cream.

-Because they're high in fiber, they can give some folks an upset stomach.
+Because they're high in fiber and they are acidic, they can give some folks an upset stomach.
 Go easy on oranges, grapefruit, and other citrus fruits if your belly doesn't feel right.

 Chew too much sugar-free gum made with sorbitol and you might get cramps and diarrhea.
 Food made with this artificial sweetener can cause the same problems.